 Founded in May 2009, L2Ork is a transdisciplinary initiative by VT’s Digital Interactive Sound & Intermedia Studio (DISIS), School of Performing Arts (SOPA), and the Institute for Creativity, Arts, and Technology (ICAT).
 As the world’s first Linux-based laptop orchestra incorporating extensive study of gesture and Taiji (Tai Chi) choreography L2Ork offers optimal infrastructure for creative research at minimal cost.
 By providing a seamless integration of arts and sciences it is in part designed to bridge the gap between STEM and the Arts, with particular focus on K-12 education.

 Since its inception, L2Ork has helped start seven laptop orchestras in North and South Americas, most of which rely heavily on its affordable design.
 L2Ork’s infrastructural backbone, pd-l2ork, a Pure-Data variant with its unique K12 learning module has been utilized in over half-dozen K-12 Maker workshops, including a Raspberry Pi Orchestra summer gifted program introduced in 2014.
+In fall 2016, L2Ork introduced world’s first Raspberry Pi Orchestra and an expanded array of outreach engagements, workshops, and camps.
 Today, a growing number of international institutions and artists use pd-l2ork in their everyday creative work and instruction.

 For a more detailed overview please visit the No, Really, What is L2Ork? page.